SchemaMapper: Conditional Attribute Mapping

 The Map Attributes action defines the attribute map where SourceAttribute becomes DestinationAttribute:

 Also worth noting is the Source Attribute: Keep / Remove option.
-Remove is selected with the aim of tidying the data and focusing on the remapped attribute values rather than the originals.
+Remove is selected to tidy the data and focus on the remapped attribute values rather than the originals.
 Using the Keep option would retain the original OBJECTID field and values along with the new ones.

-Step 4 - Accept the parameters and return to the workspace.
-Our single water mains layer has now been logically split into two based on the LifecycleStatus attribute: we have features marked with an AbandonedID and features marked with an ActiveID.
-Using an AttributeFilter , we can now map the two groups of features onto two outgoing feature types and write our AutoCAD file.
+Accept the parameters and return to the workspace.
+Our single water mains layer has now been logically split into two based on the LifecycleStatus attribute: features marked with an AbandonedID and features marked with an ActiveID.
+Using an AttributeFilter, we can map the two groups of features onto two outgoing feature types and write our AutoCAD file.

-Alternatively, the AttributeExposer transformer can be used to expose these new attributes and cause the writer attributes to be visibly connected.
+Alternatively, the AttributeExposer transformer can expose these new attributes and cause the writer attributes to be visibly connected.

 Advanced Example